-- 40. "Extra Expense" is defined in relevant part under the Policy as "necessary expenses you sustain during the 'period of restoration' that you would not have sustained if there had been no direct 'loss' to property caused by or resulting from a Covered Cause of Loss."
+40. "Extra Expense" is defined in relevant part under the Policy as "necessary expenses you incur during the 'period of restoration' that you would not have incurred if there had been no direct physical 'loss' to property caused by or resulting from a Covered Cause of Loss."
 (Id. at p.

-54). - 41.
-The CINCINNATI INSURANCE Policy also includes "Civil Authority" coverage, pursuant to which CINCINNATI INSURANCE promised to "pay for the actual loss of 'Business Income' and necessary Extra Expense you sustain caused by action of civil authority that prohibits access to the 'premises,'" due to damage to property, other than covered property at a 'premises', caused by a Covered Cause of Loss.
+41. The CINCINNATI INSURANCE Policy also includes "Civil Authority" coverage, pursuant to which CINCINNATI INSURANCE promised to "pay for the actual loss of 'Business Income' you sustain and 'Extra Expense' you incur caused by action of civil authority that prohibits access to the 'premises' due to direct physical loss to property, other than at the 'premises', caused by or resulting from any Covered Cause of Loss."
 (Id. at p.
-54).
+54)